Can Sleep Apnea Cause Heart Issues

 Even during the day, people with sleep apnea often have persistently high blood pressure, which increases the risk of cardiovascular diseases like stroke, heart attack, and heart failure.

-Sleep apnea is linked to systemic inflammation.
+Sleep issues are linked to systemic inflammation.
 Inflammation plays a critical role in the development of atherosclerosis (the buildup of plaque in the arteries).

-This can further increase the risk of heart attack and stroke.
+This can further increase the risk of a heart attack and stroke.

 The combination of high blood pressure, frequent oxygen desaturations, and increased stress on the heart can eventually lead to heart failure.